 What’s the secret?

 As featured in The Guardian, The Times and The Daily Telegraph

 One of the most important things to remember is that facts aren’t enough.

-The best family stories are skilfully woven through with what the people involved were FEELING and THINKING at the time.
+The best family stories are skilfully woven through with what the people involved were feeling and thinking at the time.
 And (more importantly?) with what the writer thinks and feels about it all, looking back.

 Did you see?
-It was not just the FACTS about Roman's father that gave it power but how Roman came to understand it, and what he felt about it.
+It was not just the facts about Roman’s father that gave it power but how Roman came to understand it, and what he (Roman) felt about it.

 Take Emilia Fox.
 She started researching her family history while heavily pregnant, and soon found two recent ancestors who had suffered miscarriage.